denisecodes/London-Housing/README.md

   <li>Relationship between People's Mobility and House Prices</li>
  </ul>

-These first one would be interesting to look at as my hypothesis and findings indicate that there is likely a relationship Weaalth gap and Housing.
+These first one would be interesting to look at as my hypothesis and findings indicate that there is likely a relationship Wealth Gap and Housing.
 Lastly, I believe the because of the increasing wealth gap in London, people's mobility and ability to move up in society could also be linked to the housing situation in London.

 ## Conclusion and final thoughts

-I really enjoyed doing this project
+I really enjoyed doing for my first Data Visualization project.
+Most of the findings I found were not a surprise to me but seeing the change in the average housing prices over two decades in London was super interesting.
+What really striked out of all the findings was the number of houses sold since 2014 has continued in a steady decline.

+I believe this proejct helped to hone in my skills as a budding data analyst, practice the Tableau skills I have learnt from the courses I have taken and be able to apply it in a practical setting that can be applied to my career in Data Analytics.

 ## Datasets used: